 ADKAR model

-Change is often necessary and important so that a company remains relevant and continues to deliver viable solutions to a growing customer base.
-But, while a company and its executives may recognize the need for change management, employees may be resistant since change can be hard and uncomfortable.
+Change is often necessary so that a company remains relevant and continues to deliver viable solutions to a growing customer base.
+But, while a company and its executives may recognize the need for change management, employees may be resistant since change can be difficult and uncomfortable.

 The attitude of “But this is the way we always do it” can be difficult to overcome—but luckily, there are tried-and-true methods to make change happen with less resistance.
 Created by Jeff Hiatt, founder of Prosci, the ADKAR change model has been proven to help individuals understand and accept change so companies can successfully innovate and become more efficient.